Tag: ice hockey rules

 What Happens If the Puck Hits the Netting in Ice Hockey?

-What is the rule when the puck strikes the protective netting above the glass?
+What happens when the puck hits the protective netting above the glass, and why does play usually stop immediately?

 Short Answer

-If the puck hits the protective netting above the glass, play is immediately stopped and a faceoff takes place.
+If the puck directly hits the protective netting above the glass, play is usually stopped immediately because the puck is considered out of play.

 Full Explanation